Grimfist

 Grimfist is a Norwegian blackened death metal band from Oslo.
-Founded in October 2001, they are currently signed to Candlelight Records, with whom they have released two albums.
+Founded in October 2001, they released two albums on Candlelight Records.

 History

 The band's debut album, Ghouls of Grandeur, was recorded in Abyss Studios in Sweden, March 2003, and was mixed by Peter Tägtgren.
 The record was well received by the critics, who noted the band's unique mix of heavy metal, black metal and death metal.
 The collaboration was between guitarist Ole Walaunet (Deride), drummer Horgh (Immortal, Hypocrisy), and vocalist Frediablo (ex-Necrophagia, Gorelord, Hemnur).